emtee40/SurvivalManual-wiki/Apps.md

 ### Camera

-Your phone's camera can help you taking quick notes about written signs, allowing to capture big chunks of text in an instant and with no alteration then, which is something human mind is not brilliant at, especially under stress condition.
-[OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner) is a camera app dedicated to this task, processing the pictures to improve readability of texts.
+Your phone's camera can help you taking quick notes about written signs, allowing to capture big chunks of text in an instant and with no alteration then, which is something the human mind is not brilliant at, especially in stressful conditions.
+[OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner) is a camera app dedicated to this task, processing the pictures to improve the readability of text.

 You can also take pictures of the place you are, to help finding your way back to it later.
-Although your memory is faster and using less energy to do it, if you take the time to look behind you from time to time.
+Although your memory is faster, if you take the time to look behind you from time to time.

 You can also take pictures of your findings far from the camp, to help motivate others about it.